-Each institution interested in hosting first- and second-round and/or super-regional competition, regardless of potential seed, must complete and submit an online facility evaluation and contacts information not later than Friday, April 18.
+Each institution interested in hosting first- and second-round and/or super-regional competition, regardless of potential seed, must complete and submit an online facility evaluation and contacts information not later than Friday, April 17.
 Instructions on how to access and submit the form will be distributed via the monthly championships newsletter.
 Only institutions that complete and submit the facility evaluation and contacts information will be considered for first- and second-round and/or super-regional host opportunities, including the top-seeded teams.

-It is not necessary to complete a proposed budget form for preliminary-round competition.
-Each first- and second-round host will receive a \$5,900 stipend if it hosts men's or women's competition, and a \$10,800 stipend if it hosts both the men's and women's tournaments.
+It is not necessary to complete a proposed budget form for preliminary-round competition; however, hosts will be asked to submit their actual receipts and expenditures via the online budget form for informational purposes after the conclusion of the event.
+Each first- and second-round host will receive a \$6,400 stipend if it hosts men's or women's competition, and a \$11,700 stipend if it hosts both the men's and women's tournaments.
 Each super regional host will receive a \$1,000 stipend if it hosts men's or women's competition, and a \$2,000 stipend if it hosts both the men's and women's tournaments.
+Stipends will not be paid until the actuals have been submitted.